-Great, I need to optimize my images for Squarespace.
+So, you need to optimize your images for Squarespace.
 Now what?

-I use TinyPNG to reduce my image file sizes.
+Use TinyPNG to reduce image file sizes.
 It's quick, easy, and free.
 You can use whatever software works best for you.

 For banner images, make sure the width is 1500px, like Squarespace suggests.

-When I work with web designer clients and entrepreneurs, I often resize images.
+When I work with clients on Design in a Day™ projects, I often resize a few of their images.
 I also teach clients how to optimize their images correctly so that this issue doesn't crop up later when they're managing their own sites.